chaseruskin/orbit/README.md

 [![DockerHub](https://img.shields.io/badge/DockerHub-images-important.svg?logo=docker)](https://hub.docker.com/repository/docker/chaseruskin/orbit/general)
 [![Downloads](https://img.shields.io/github/downloads/chaseruskin/orbit/total.svg)](https://github.com/chaseruskin/orbit/releases)

-Orbit is an agile package manager and extensible build tool for hardware description languages (HDL).
+Orbit is a package manager and build system for VHDL, Verilog, and SystemVerilog.

 ![](./docs/src/images/architecture.svg)

 Orbit introduces a layer of abstraction called __IPs__, which groups related source code files (`.v`, `.sv`, `.vhd`) together within a common directory.

-Still wondering what Orbit is and how does it work?
+Wondering what Orbit is and how it works?
 Check out the [Topic Overview](https://chaseruskin.github.io/orbit/topic/overview.html) for more details describing Orbit's system architecture and its key concepts.

-Curious to learn more about how to use Orbit in your own hardware development workflow?
+Curious how to use Orbit in your own hardware development workflow?
 Check out the [User Overview](https://chaseruskin.github.io/orbit/user/overview.html) to see how Orbit can be used to accelerate every stage of the development cycle.

-### Live at the cutting edge of hardware design

-The boom of AI and emerging workloads have shown just how fast new advancements can be made in models and algorithms.
-Today's hardware is no longer good enough to meet the immediate demands of tomorrow's innovations; today's hardware must shift to a more agile development approach.
-It's time to build tomorrow's hardware, today.
-It's time to __live at the cutting edge of hardware design.__

-### An agile package manager designed to minimize technical debt
+### An efficient package manager designed to minimize technical debt

 As codebases scale and increase in complexity, it becomes of upmost importance to have the right system in place to efficiently manage the increasing number of resources.
 Without the right system, the codebase can become bogged down by _technical debt_, leaving you stuck in yesterday's designs.

 However, using just any package management system does not guarantee that technical debt is minimized.
 Poorly-designed package managers will simply shift the technical debt to different resources, while a well-designed package manager will minimize the overall amount of technical debt.
 With minimal technical debt, you can bring up tomorrow's hardware today.
-Orbit is __an agile package manager designed to minimize technical debt.__
+Orbit is __an efficient package manager designed to minimize technical debt.__

-### An extensible build tool designed to support any workflow
+### An extensible build system designed to support any workflow

 Hardware development involves many complex processes, from running simulations to generating bitstreams.
 Orbit simplifies the build process into two stages: planning and execution.
 Orbit performs the planning of a build by resolving all HDL source code dependencies to produce a single file listing the topologically sorted source file order.
 From here, Orbit invokes any user-configured target to execute and process the planned list of source files.
-By allowing users to add their own execution processes, Orbit is __an extensible build tool designed to support any workflow.__
+By allowing users to add their own execution processes, Orbit is __an extensible build system designed to support any workflow.__

 ### Free and open source